arnegrondahl/dcs-server-start/README.md

 # dcs_bot.py

 An ugly Discord bot implementation that via /slash-commands can start/stop/status AWS EC2 instances.
-I'm starting as a systemd service during boot/startup on a minimal Ubuntu install.
+I'm starting it as a systemd service during boot/startup on a minimal Ubuntu install.
+See discordbot.service for ideas.

 It requires:
 - Python 3.8 - modules boto3, discord, discord-py-slash-command